andujiuba/IAC_Terraform/README.md

 # Terraform Orchestration
 ## What is Terraform?

-Building infrastructure an a crucial part of creating a system.
+Orchestration tool, better for setting up network infrastructu and spinning up machines using a cloud service provider Building infrastructure an a crucial part of creating a system.
 - Itegration testing
 - Scripting